Fanless made Extreme

 If you ever plan to build a fanless case, no matter the size of the heatsink, you should always pay careful attention to the cooling of the VRM’s and Memories.
 We also did it at MonsterLabo.

-For “regular” GPU (140/160W TDP), our current solutions made of machined and taped heatsinks still perfectly fit.
+For “regular” GPU (< 240W TDP), our current solutions made of machined and taped heatsinks still perfectly fit.

-However, we made a very special work for high TDP graphic cards and especially for the new Ampere generation.
+However, we made a very special work for high TDP graphic cards and especially for the new Ampere generation, with two solutions: a full covering spreader and a spreader for the memories.

-These full covering spreaders are designed and produced in collaboration with EKWB and are included with The Beast.
+The full covering spreaders are designed and produced in collaboration with EKWB.

 Make it unique